 Carbon dioxide is a gas consisting of one part carbon and two parts oxygen.
 It is one of the most important gases on the earth because plants use it to produce carbohydrates in a process called photosynthesis.
 Since humans and animals depend on plants for food, photosynthesis is necessary for the survival of life on earth.

-However, CO2 can also have negative effects.
-As CO2 builds up in our atmosphere it has a warming effect that could change the earth’s climate.
-Indoors, CO2 levels easily rise above the recommended amount which has adverse effects.
+You have probably heard of CO2 emissions in the news regarding global warming.
+As CO2 builds up in our atmosphere from burning fossil fuels, it has a warming effect that could change the earth’s climate.

-When levels of CO2 rise and there is less fresh air, it can cause headaches, restlessness, drowsiness and more.
-High levels are directly correlated to low productivity, high sick leave and infectious disease transmission, making this a crucial concern in office, school and home environments.
+High levels are directly correlated to low productivity and high sick leave making this a crucial concern in offices, schools and home environments.

 CO2 levels rise and fall regularly indoors.
 There are many factors that affect CO2 levels including ventilation, amount of people, and length of time in an enclosed space.

-Regularly replace air filters in indoor fan systems, and install a CO2 monitor to remind you when to refresh your home.
-With alerts to remind you when to change filters.
+Regularly replace air filters in indoor fan systems and install a CO2 monitor to remind you when to refresh your home.